Foley Fallout Tightens Race for N.Y. Congressman

 SMITH: Yesterday it was a financial literacy event at Amherst Central High School, where Reynolds lectured 16 and 17-year-olds on the importance of saving money.

-Representative TOM REYNOLDS (Republican, New York): As you get older, the responsibility of managing your finances will become even more important.
+TOM REYNOLDS: As you get older, the responsibility of managing your finances will become even more important.

 SMITH: Reporters who wanted to grill the representative on the sordid topic of inappropriate e-mails had to wait until the teachers shooed the kids out of the room.
 Suddenly the event turned from G-rated to NC-17.